bpohoriletz/bpohoriletz.github.io/_posts/2022-01-19-rails-7-app-inside-docker-on-osx-1.md

 ---
 layout: post
-post_title: '[EN] Rails 7 application inside Docker on macOS - part one'
+post_title: '[EN] Rails 7 application inside Docker on macOS: Part one - container'
-title: '[EN] Rails 7 application inside Docker on macOS - part one'
+title: '[EN] Rails 7 application inside Docker on macOS: Part one - container'
 description: 'How to create Rails 7 app with all dependencies hidden inside a Docker container'
 lang: 'enUS'